Plywood cowboy and cowgirl in tribute to film Giant, in Marfa, Texas

 This fun and interesting road trip, from the cultural buzz of Austin to the unusual lights of Marfa, is teeming with plenty of historical places to enjoy en route, along with national parks and monuments to explore.

-The 480-mile road trip from Austin to Marfa, Texas, takes 7 hours 35 minutes to drive.
+The 480-mile road trip from Austin to Marfa, Texas, takes around 8 hours to drive.
 On the way, you'll pass Dripping Springs, Fredericksburg, Roosevelt, Sonora, Fort Stockton, Ozona, Alpine, and either Davis Mountains State Park or Big Bend National Park.

 Both routes offer plenty of attractions - plus some beautiful places you can hike and explore - before you reach your truly unique destination of Marfa.
 Keep reading to get the details of our favorite routes, the best places to stay, our top picks for things to see, plus our the optimal time of year to make this fascinating journey.